The First Years of Redesmere Sailing Club

 Quite what the Club's original founders would have made of such accolades we will never know, but from those humble beginnings the Club continues to thrive and grow.
 Many thanks to the Founders of the Club.

-Most recently (2018/19), the Club has continued to recognise the changing needs of its Members, with an increased focus on provision of high-quality Club Boats, for those Members who cannot commit to ownership and maintenance of their own boat, investing significantly in a new fleet of 8 modern double-handed and single-handed dinghies.
-These boats continued to be provided on the Club's established 'free-to-use' model and 2019 saw Membership numbers and participation rise to record levels.
+Most recently (2018/19), the Club has continued to recognise the changing needs of its Members, with an increased focus on provision of high-quality Club Boats, for those Members who cannot commit to ownership and maintenance of their own boat, investing significantly in a new fleet of 8 modern double-handed and single-handed dinghies, plus a small number of Stand Up Paddelboards.
+These continued to be provided on the Club's established 'free-to-use' model and saw Membership numbers and participation continue to rise to new record levels.

 Courtesy, Arthur Mawdsley, Robert Eastcott